-This program is specifically designed to provide training for people who require Manitoba Pesticide Applicator and/or Dealer Certification.
+This program is specifically designed to provide training and exams for people who require Manitoba Pesticide Applicator and/or Dealer Certification.

-Manitoba Agriculture and Resource Development, in co-operation with Assiniboine, has authorized this training program designed to prepare prospective candidates for licensing in Manitoba.
+Manitoba Agriculture, in co-operation with Assiniboine, has authorized this training program designed to prepare prospective candidates for licensing in Manitoba.

 If you have passed your required exams and are ready to apply for your license, please remember to include a copy of your final grade report which you can view/print from your MyACC account.

-You can find license applications with instructions at Manitoba Agriculture and Resource Development’s website.
+You can find license applications with instructions on the Manitoba Agriculture and Resource Development’s website.